vital-ultrasound/ai-echocardiography-for-low-resource-countries/datasets/labelling-annotation/json_files/README.md

-# json files with annotations
+# Annotations of Four Chamber View (4CV) in json files
-This path contains json files of different participants.
+This path contains json files of different participants for annotations of Four Chamber View (4CV) in json files.
-The following is an example of the content of each participant.

-## Participant Number
+## Instructions for User
+Create a new directory when adding a new participant using the [template](01NVb_003_000_template).
-Please rewrite jason files and be sure to add a commit message using `#IssueNumer annotation type and initial of Name and Surname of the annorator` to be sure all changes can be tracked.
+To be sure all changes can be tracked, please add json files and be sure to add a commit message using `#IssueNumer annotation type, initials of Name and Surname of the annorator and short description of the commit`

+## Example: Participant Number
+The following is an example of the content of one participant.

 ### Log
 * [insert-date-time]: Name LastName and short description
 * e.g. [12Oct2021_11h58m00s]: Nhat Phung verified json files for each day.